Resources of the advantage in quantum illumination: Discord and entanglement: Introduction

 Despite the above studies on the role of entanglement and discord in illumination protocol, a precise and operational delineation of their respective roles remains an open problem.
 In particular, it is an important task to determine when each resource acts as a necessary or sufficient condition for achieving higher quantum advantage.
-In this work, we address this by performing a conditional extremal analysis across the space of two-qubit mixed states as initial resource states for quantum illumination.
-In particular, we consider maximally mixed marginal (MMM) states \cite{maziero2009classical} which include a wide spectrum of quantum states from Bell states to separable discordant quantum states.
-Since MMM states involve all important quantum correlations inherent in general two-qubit states \cite{lang2010quantum}, they are suitable candidates for studying the role of quantum correlations in the illumination protocol.
+In this work, we address this by performing a conditional extremal analysis across a benchmark family of two-qubit mixed states as initial state of the probe for quantum illumination while the environment is a completely mixed state.
+In particular, we consider maximally mixed marginal (MMM) states \cite{maziero2009classical,pozzobom2019preparing,hou2018geometric} which include a wide spectrum of quantum states from Bell states to separable discordant quantum states.
+It is expected that MMM states (which also called Bell diagonal states) involve important quantum correlations inherent in general two-qubit states \cite{lang2010quantum} because all states can be made Bell-diagonal via LOCC.
+Therefore, they are suitable candidates for studying the role of quantum correlations in the illumination protocol.

-First, we confirm that quantum advantage for any given state is exactly equal to discord of encoding, consistent with the general theorem proved in \cite{weedbrook2016discord}.
-We next plot diagrams for quantum advantage in terms of initial entanglement and discord of MMM states.
+First, we confirm that quantum advantage for any given probe state is exactly equal to discord of encoding, consistent with the general theorem proved in \cite{weedbrook2016discord}.
+Then, we plot diagrams for quantum advantage in terms of entanglement of formation and the standard measure of quantum discord of probe states.
 We specifically show that there is a broadened relation between quantum advantage and initial entanglement, and between quantum advantage and discord in the sense that there are states with the same initial entanglement or discord but different advantages.
-It indicates that usable portion of discord for encoding depends on additional structural features of initial resource state.
+It indicates that usable portion of discord for encoding depends on additional structural features of initial probe state.